gragusa/CovarianceMatrices.jl/README.md

 df = convert(DataFrame,x)
 df[!,:y] = y
 ```

-Using the data in `df`, the coefficient of the regression can be estimated using `GLM`
+The coefficient of the regression can be estimated using `GLM`

 ```julia
 lm1 = glm(@formula(y~x1+x2+x3+x4+x5), df, Normal(), IdentityLink())